 The Canonflex lens mount used a system called the breach lock mount, replacing the conventional screw system.
 Since the breach lock mount method prevented mount wear caused by the direct rubbing between the camera body and the lens, the optical accuracy of the camera increased.
 Though the breech lock mount itself remained unchanged until the introduction of the EOS system, the actuating levers of the Canomatic or R-series lenses operate differently from their FL and FD descendants.

 Canon R lenses were held in the highest esteem by professional and discerning amateur photographers the world over for their unsurpassed excellence, unique optical design and precision engineering.
-Each lens produces the highest resolution, contrast, brilliance, and color fidelity.
-They are Spectra coated both internally and externally to insure maximum color and tone balance, greater light transmission, and elimination of flare.
+Each lens produced the highest resolution, contrast, brilliance, and color fidelity.
+They were Spectra coated both internally and externally to insure maximum color and tone balance, greater light transmission, and elimination of flare.
 Superb optical performance, coupled with reduction in weight and design refinement made these lenses famed throughout the world.